 Generally, F-1 students are only allowed to work on campus for 20 hours per week during the Fall and Spring semesters (40 hours during breaks and annual vacation).
 Please see the information on our website about Curricular Practical Training and Optional Practical Training if you are interested in gaining off campus work experience in your field of study.
 If you have had a severe, unforeseen circumstance that has resulted in a loss of funding as listed on your I-20, you may talk to an International Services Advisor about the possibility of Economic Hardship work authorization.

+During COVID you should be aware of testing and quarantine requirements as part of any planned travel outside the US.
 Be sure that your visa is valid.
 Have your I-20 or DS-2019 signed by an International Services Advisor If you plan to travel to a country other than your home country, contact the embassy or consulate of the country that you wish to visit.
 You will find a list of embassies in Washington D.C. at www.embassy.org.

 Some places that commonly hire international students are:

 - USF departments or colleges - visit the USF Human Resources website for current openings